How To Buy The Right Ski Boots For You [Complete Guide]

 Your ski boots can be the difference between the best day’s skiing you have ever had and the worst one.
-This is because poorly fitting ski boots can cause horrendous foot pain.
+Poorly fitting ski boots can cause horrendous foot pain, and your skiing ability or style won’t give you the control you need.
+Your ski boots will make or break your mountain time, so you must get the right ones.

-In this post, we will tell you how to buy ski boots to make sure you are as comfortable and as in control as possible.
+In this post, we will tell you how to buy ski boots to ensure you are as comfortable and in control as possible.

 There is some jargon associated with ski boots that you should know.
-It isn’t complicated, but it will give you a bit more understanding of what options are available to you.
-Understanding the terminology will help you get the right size and shape boot too.
+It isn’t complicated, but it will give you more understanding of what options are available to you.
+Understanding the terminology will also help you get the right size and shape boot.

-It is regarded that a measurement below 100mm is a narrow foot, while above 104mm is a wide foot.
-Just like shoe manufacturers, ski boot brands tend to lean towards narrow or wide lasts.
-Therefore, you need to find a brand that makes boots for your foot width.
+A measurement below 100mm is considered a narrow foot, while a measurement above 104mm is a wide one.
+Like shoe manufacturers, ski boot brands lean towards narrow or wide lasts.
+Therefore, you must find a brand that makes boots that fit your foot width.

 The Mondo (or mondopoint) refers to the length of your foot in centimeters.
 The best way to determine this is to go to a ski shop to get measured.
 It is possible to measure your foot at home.

 Boots that are easier to flex in a forward direction make it easier to control your skis.
-If you have stiffer boots, you will need to work harder to put your energy into the skis.
+If you have stiffer boots, you must work harder to put your energy into the skis.
 But stiff ski boots allow you to ski harder and more aggressively.

-Therefore, less experienced skiers will benefit from having softer boots, while more advanced skiers will need boots with a higher rating.
+Less experienced skiers will benefit from having softer boots, while more advanced skiers will need boots with a higher flex rating.

-The flex of your ski boots will also be determined by your body weight.
-Light people will wear boots with a lower flex rating, as they are putting less pressure into the boot than heavier people.
+Your body weight will also determine the flex of your ski boots.
+Light people will wear boots with a lower flex rating, putting less pressure on the boot than heavier people.

 The shell is the outer plastic part of the boot.
 This is where you will find the buckles and fasteners that ensure a secure fit.

 The liner is the soft part inside the boot.
-These are removable, and they protect your feet from the cold and from vibrations.
+These are removable, protecting your feet from the cold and vibrations.
 Liners can be altered or formed with heat to make them fit your feet perfectly.
-But you need to realize that you can only expend them, not shrink them down to size.
+But you must realize that you can only expend them, not shrink them to size.

 A decent ski boot fitter will have the knowledge and experience to prevent you from making bad choices.
 A good ski boot fitter will ask to see your old boots if you have any.